BESTenergytrade/simply/README.rst

 The scenario is then created and automatically saved to `path/to/your/project/dir/scenario`.
 The scenario contains a time series for each actor with power generation, power consumption, and market demand or supply (including bid price).

-An example of how to build a scenario can be found here. #PROVIDE LINK LATER
+An example of a scenario can be found in `projects/example_projects/example_project`.

 Generating a random scenario
 ----------------------------